jboetticher/OpenRosettaSmartContract/README.md

 Creates a local "gateway" server that allows us to test our SmartWeave contracts without having to deploy them by spending Arweave crypto.
 The CLI tool to start it is `npx arlocal`.

+## Building
+We use TypeScript in our project to help with testing, documentation, and technical debt.
+SmartWeave doesn't natively support TypeScript, so we must transpile TypeScript to vanilla JavaScript in our build script.
+This is handled in the build command `npm run build`.
+You can view the `build.js` script that accomplishes this in the scripts folder.

 ## Deploying Contracts
 To deploy to Arweave with SmartWeave, you will need your keyfile for your account.
 The project is set up to use a keyfile named `keyfile.json`, stored in the main directory.
+Take a look at the scripts to see how to customize your deployments.